 Warning!
-Your password entry is visible via the remote operation panel.
+Your password entry is visible via the remote operation panel. (only up to Basic System 03-38)

 Please note that your password entry will be visible to other users when they are accessing the device via the remote operation panel.
 The remote operation panel is a 1:1 reproduction of the device display, in other words each keyboard entry can be read live: